o3de/o3de.org/content/docs/user-guide/gems/reference/aws/aws-gamelift/build-packaging-for-windows.md

 {{< caution >}}
-Make sure you replace `<package base folder>` with the path to the installation folder you created previously.
+Make sure you replace `<package base folder>` with the path to the installation folder you created earlier.
 {{< /caution >}}